 The constraints of age have shortened this list, and will likely continue to; I can't imagine ever discontinuing altogether though (my first word was 'Flower') and my heart is intertwined with the gardens.
-There will be some new seed-raised plants later, and (if the rains cooperate) some Paeonia and perhaps some new mints.
+There will be some new seed-raised plants in the spring, some roses, and (if the rains cooperate) some Paeonia and perhaps some new mints.

 To order, please see the online ordering catalog Many items below will sell out quickly.
 Shipping begins in March; summer's heat will stop shipping sometime in July or August and it will resume in September for some plants.

 Prices: Plants are as marked on the availability page.